Building Cooperative Embodied Agents Modularly with Large Language Models: Experiments

 \subsubsection{Collaborating with Humans}

-Humans are the most common if not the most important embodied agents for embodied agents to cooperate with.
-Therefore it's important to study if our proposed LLM agents can cooperate with humans well.
-We conducted human experiments on the Communicative Watch-And-Help where the agent Alice is controlled by real humans.
+It's our ultimate goal to build agents that can cooperate with humans, a user study is important.
+We conducted human experiments on the C-WAH where the agent Alice is controlled by real humans.

-We recruited 8 human subjects to perform the experiments under four scenarios: cooperating with the \textbf{HP Agent\footnote{Here we implement a template language communication for the HP agent to study humans' preference on communication, the details can be found in Appendix~\ref{app:template_comm}} , LLM Agent, LLM Agent w/o communication}, and doing the task alone.
-Subjects have access to the same observation and action space as the agents, they can click on visible objects and select actions to interact with them, including navigation to each room and communication through a chat box (except for the w/o communication scenario).
-We gave each subject a tutorial and they have the chance to get familiar with the interface in a few pilot trials.
+We recruited 8 human subjects to perform the experiments under four scenarios: cooperating with the \textbf{MHP\footnote{A template communication is used here to study humans' communication preference, details in Appendix~\ref{app:template_comm}}, \textit{CoELA}, \textit{CoELA} w/o communication}, and doing the task alone.
+Subjects have access to the same observation and action space as the agents, they can click on visible objects and select actions to interact with them, including navigation to each room and communication through a chat box.
+We gave each subject a tutorial and they had the chance to get familiar with the interface in a few pilot trials.
 We evaluate the same 10 tasks as in previous experiments and each task was performed by at least 2 subjects, making 80 trials in total.
 We made sure each subject do 10 trials with at least two trials under each scenario.
 After each trial including a baseline to cooperate with, we asked subjects to rate the agent they just cooperated with on a 7-point Likert Scale based on three criteria adapted from \cite{puigwatch}: (i) \textit{How effective do you think of your communication with the other agent Bob?
 Did it understand your message and/or share useful information with you?} (ii) \textit{How helpful do you find the other agent Bob?
 Did it help you achieve the goal faster?} (iii) \textit{How much do you trust the other agent Bob?
 Would you feel safe doing the task with it, or you rather do the task alone?}